pub-calculator-io/ovulation-calculator/readme.md

-# Ovulation Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Ovulation Calculator Widget for WordPress

 Not sure when you’re ovulating?
 Use this free ovulation calculator to estimate your most fertile days and know when you are most likely to conceive.